 We have recently had the latest quarterly vacancy rate survey and, while things nationally are slowly improving, with average vacancy rates down to around 11%, We continue to buck the trend with a vacancy rate of just 4.8%, comfortably the best in the West Midlands.

-Hopefully the weather will finally start to improve and we can all look forward to a sunny and busy summer!
+Hopefully we can all look forward to a sunny and busy summer!